 CE credits may be earned for successful completion of the workshop component of the certification.
 Participants can earn 2.5 credits.

-Psychologists: The American Association of Suicidology is approved by the American Psychological Association to sponsor continuing education for psychologists.
+APA: The American Association of Suicidology (AAS) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 AAS maintains responsibility for the program and its content.

 This course is designed for current and aspiring crisis specialists.
 The course begins by grounding crisis specialists in crisis theory.
 Building support skills along the way, candidates will be introduced to experiences callers may have, including suicidal thoughts, trauma, extreme states, altered realities, self-injury, and using substances.
 Candidates will learn screening and assessment strategies for substance use, suicide, and harm to others.
 These skills are foundational to crisis work and good decision-making in crisis situations.
 A thorough understanding of suicide, suicide assessment, and safety planning are central to the course, and candidates will leave with multiple assessment methods and a nuanced understanding of state and static risk for suicide.
 Following skill development, the certification course focuses on ethical and legal issues in crisis services, including perspectives that reframe burnout, respect autonomy, dignity, voice, and choice, and place people we serve at the center of our work.